moritz-muecke/rock-paper-scissors/README.md

 ## Custom parameters

 Per default the players are named Luke and Leia and they are playing 100 rounds against each other.
-You are able to customize those parameters by passing those three arguments to the application:
+You are able to customize those parameters by passing those four arguments to the application:
 - arg1: Number of rounds (Limited to 10000)
 - arg2: Name of the first player
 - arg3: Name of the second player
+- arg4: Boolean flag (`true`/`false`) for detailed game logging.
+    - Be careful with this argument.
+Since a lot of additional logs are written to stdout it costs a lot of performance especially at game session > 5000 matches

 ### Execution with gradle